Networked onboarding

 During onboarding, Stripe offers the option to reuse information if the authenticated account owner has any existing accounts.
 The owner can select an existing account to share information with the new account, or they can choose to set up the new account from scratch.
 If they set it up from scratch, they can’t change it later to use shared information from existing accounts.
 However, they can select it to share information when onboarding new accounts.

-The following information can be shared between Accounts, and updates to it on one account automatically apply to shared accounts:
+You can share the following information between Accounts, and updating it on one account automatically applies to shared accounts:

-The following information can be copied from an existing account during onboarding.
+You can copy the following information from an existing account during onboarding.
 However, future updates to this information aren’t automatically copied to shared accounts:

 - external_accounts